3StrandTech/Packet-Tracer-Networking/README.md

-# Packet-Tracer-Networking

-# Packet Tracer Network
+<h1> Packet Tracer Networking Project </h1>

-## Project Overview
+<h2> Project Overview </h2>

-A simple network demonstrating a basic network with three PCs connected to a switch with a router connected to the switch.
-The router will function as a dhcp server with a pool of ip addresses to hand out to the PCs.
+<br> A simple network demonstrating a basic network with three PCs connected to a switch with a router connected to the switch.
+The router will function as a dhcp server with a pool of ip addresses to hand out to the PCs. <br>

-#Project Objective
+<h2> Project Objective </h2>

-Configure a simple three PC network with a connected switch and router and then have each PC ping each other to verify connectivity.
+<br> Configure a simple three PC network with a connected switch and router and then have each PC ping each other to verify connectivity. <br>

-Project Steps
+<br> <h2> Project Steps </h2> <br>

 <br> Step 1: Place three PCs, a switch and a router and connect all devices with appropriate network cables <br>
 <br> <img width="364" alt="Step 1 Screenshot" src="https://github.com/user-attachments/assets/15fd7567-0b9c-4866-ba82-01233671849e" /> <br>